 This document proposes:

 Allow Tcl to be compiled with either -DTCL_UTF_MAX=3 (default), or with -DTCL_UTF_MAX=4.
-In the latter mode, the Tcl_UniChar type becomes a 32-bit type, but the stub entries for the 16-bit Tcl_UniChar type are present as well.
-So, most extensions compiled with -DTCL_UTF_MAX=3 will continue to work in either Tcl mode (for caveats, see below).
+In the latter mode, the Tcl_UniChar type becomes a 32-bit type.

-Allow Tcl extensions to be compiled with either -DTCL_UTF_MAX=3 (default), or with -DTCL_UTF_MAX=4, when Tcl is compiled with -DTCL_UTF_MAX=4.
+Allow Tcl extensions to be compiled with either -DTCL_UTF_MAX=3 (default), or with -DTCL_UTF_MAX=4, independent from how Tcl is compiled.

 Deprecate the following functions:

-If Tcl is compiled with either -DTCL_UTF_MAX=4 or -DTCL_NO_DEPRECATED, those functions will no longer be available for extensions, as well as in Tcl 9.0.
+If Tcl is compiled with either -DTCL_UTF_MAX=4 or -DTCL_NO_DEPRECATED, those functions will no longer be available for extensions.
+In Tcl 9.0 those 5 functions will be completely gone.

 As long as Tcl is compiled with -DTCL_UTF_MAX=3, this is fully upwards compatible.

 When Tcl is compiled with -DTCL_UTF_MAX=4, this is at the Tcl level, compatible with the Androwish-version of Tcl.
-At the C-API level, it's upwards compatible with Tcl 8.6 in TCL_UTF_MAX=6 mode, except for the functions marked above as deprecated.
-Those functions will be gone.
+At the C-API level, it's upwards compatible with Tcl 8.6 in TCL_UTF_MAX=6 mode, except for the functions mentioned above.

 Extensions compiled with -DTCL_UTF_MAX=4 cannot use any of the deprecated functions mentioned in this TIP.
 Using any of them results in a link error.

-If Tcl is compiled with -DTCL_UTF_MAX=4, the deprecated functions will be gone.
-Any extension using those, even if the extesion is compiled with -DTCL_UTF_MAX=3, won't work any more.
+If Tcl is compiled with -DTCL_UTF_MAX=4, the deprecated functions will be removed from the stub-table.
+Any extension using those, even if the extension is compiled with -DTCL_UTF_MAX=3, won't work any more: This results in a panic clearly indicating the problem.

 A reference implementation is available in the utf-max branch. https://core.tcl-lang.org/tcl/timeline?r=utf-max